cc-tweaked/CC-Tweaked/projects/ARCHITECTURE.md

  - `web`: This contains the additional tooling for building [the documentation website][tweaked.cc], such as support for rendering recipes

- - `buildSrc` (in the base directory, not in `projects/`): This contains any build logic shared between modules.
+ - `build-logic` (in the base directory, not in `projects/`): This contains any build logic shared between modules.
 For instance, `cc-tweaked.java-convention.gradle.kts` sets up the defaults for Java that we use across the whole project.

 > **Note**